-- 1. Who Can Report Prohibited Conduct.
+- 1.Who Can Report Prohibited Conduct.
 Any person may report Prohibited Conduct, regardless of whether the person reporting is the Complainant - 2.
 To Whom a Report of Prohibited Conduct Must be Made to Trigger the Grievance Procedure.
 The Grievance Procedure in this Policy is triggered when reports of Prohibited Conduct are made to either (a) the Title IX Coordinator or (b) any Official with Authority. - a.
-Reports to the Title IX Coordinator.
-The Title IX Coordinator is:
+Reports to the Acting Title IX Coordinator:

-Kristen Kreple, J.D.

-Title IX Coordinator

-AMU 437

-Milwaukee, WI 53233
+Cara Hardin, J.D.
+Acting Title IX Coordinator AMU, 437 Milwaukee, WI 53233 Phone: (414) 288-1742 cara.hardin@marquette.edu

-Phone: (414) 288-3151

-kristen.kreple@marquette.edu

 - b.
 Reports to an Official with Authority.
-RReports may be made to any Official with Authority.
+Reports may be made to any Official with Authority.
 The University has designated the following as Officials with Authority to Institute Corrective Measures:

 - i.
 University Leadership Council,

 - ii.
 Director of Residence Life,

-- iii.
-Dean of Students,

-- iv.
-Associate Dean of Students,